 Diverse Student Population: Diverse Student Population in Vancouver is about 30% of the total population, an encouraging figure for aspiring students who desire education in Canadian cities especially Vancouver.
 Schools in Vancouver including University of British Columbia are reputably leading academic business schools.

-Scholarships: With investment in education and internationalization as priorities in Canada, there are numerous scholarships available to international students, such as the Global Change Scholarships for women and a host of others.
+Scholarships: With investment in education and internationalization as priorities in Canada, there are numerous scholarships available to international students, such as the MasterCard British Columbia Scholarship, this list of Scholarships in Canada and a host of others.

 Kiev: The beauty of studying in Kiev as an International student is finding a University wholly dedicated to your choice of study.
 Hence, african students trooping to Kiev, Ukraine undertake studies in Medicine, Engineering, Economics & Aviation.